streamshub/flink-sql-examples/docs/user-defined-functions/index.md

 As a reminder, we want to convert a string like "€100" into "100 EUR".
 To do this, we can use the following steps:

-1. Get the first character of the string, which is the currency symbol (e.g. '€').
+1. Get the first character of the string, which is the currency symbol (e.g. "€").
 2. Get the rest of the string, which is the amount (e.g. "100").
-3. Look up the currency symbol in our `Map` to get the corresponding currency code (e.g. '€' => "EUR").
+3. Look up the currency symbol in our `enum` to get the corresponding currency code (e.g. "€" => "EUR").
-4. If the lookup returned `null` (currency symbol was not found in the `Map`), we can return "???" as the currency code.
+4. If the lookup failed (e.g. currency symbol was not found), we can return "ERR" as the currency code.
 5. Concatenate the currency code to the amount, and return the result (e.g. "100 EUR").

 A possible implementation could look like this: